 \section{Introduction}

-Empathy is a complex socio-emotional phenomenon and plays an essential role in forming and maintaining social interactions~\cite{omdahl2014cognitive}.
-Many prior works in psychology and social science have demonstrated the importance of empathy in human-human communications (HHC)~\cite{omdahl2014cognitive,goodwin1990conversation,goodwin2012emotion,suchman1997model}.
-Speech- and text-based dialogues have been the dominant way of human communication, therefore, developing computational approaches to analyze and measure empathy expressed in dialogues is gaining popularity in computational linguistics (CL) community. \citet{rashkin-etal-2019-towards} propose to track emotions in response generations. \citet{sharma-etal-2020-computational} study the importance of empathetic communicative strategies for online mental health counseling.
+Empathy as a complex socio-emotional phenomenon plays a crucial role in forming and maintaining social interactions~\citep{omdahl2014cognitive}.
+Prior works in psychology and social science have highlighted the importance of empathy in human communications~\citep[][\interalia]{omdahl2014cognitive,goodwin1990conversation,goodwin2012emotion,suchman1997model}.
+As speech and text-based dialogues remain prevalent in human communication, many previous studies had developed computational approaches to analyze and measure empathy expressed in dialogues~\citep[][\interalia]{rashkin-etal-2019-towards,liu-etal-2021-towards,sharma-etal-2020-computational}.

-These prior efforts mostly propose their empathy frameworks, which are grounded in theories from psychology and social science and adapted for specific applications or dataset domains.
-With these empathy frameworks, they correspondingly propose data-driven approaches to analyze and measure empathy.
-After a careful examination of existing works by the CL community, we found that these works are mostly based on the individualistic conceptualization of empathy~\cite{rashkin-etal-2019-towards,sharma-etal-2020-computational,welivita-pu-2020-taxonomy,welivita2021large}, which position empathy as a primarily individual mental process, and focus on modeling \emph{expressed empathy} in dialogues.
-A growing body of works in psychology, however, argue that empathy is more fundamentally relational.
-As pointed out by~\cite{concannon2023measuring,zaki2008takes}, instead of a static personality trait, empathy is a dynamic process with primarily interpersonal functions, aiming to serve as interpersonal communicative purposes. \citet{van2020towards} argue that empathy as a collaborative practice, involves participation by both parties, assessments that focus on empathy as an individual trait fail to acknowledge the dynamic process shaped in social interactions.
-Therefore, we believe it is critical to study \emph{perceived empathy} in a collaborative, dynamic dialogue setting.
+Prior efforts had proposed empathy frameworks grounded in psychology and social science theories.
+These frameworks were then adapted for specific applications or dataset domains.
+Correspondingly, researchers proposed data-driven approaches to analyze and measure empathy.
+Upon reviewing existing works, we found that they mostly adopted an individualistic conceptualization of empathy~\citep{rashkin-etal-2019-towards,sharma-etal-2020-computational,welivita-pu-2020-taxonomy,welivita2021large} which positions empathy as a primarily individual mental process.
+These works mainly focused on modeling \emph{expressed empathy} in dialogues.
+However, recent psychology research~\citep{concannon2023measuring,zaki2008takes} argued that empathy is more fundamentally relational: instead of a static personality trait, empathy is a dynamic process, aiming to serve interpersonal communicative purposes. \citet{van2020towards} emphasized empathy as a collaborative practice, involving participation by both parties and is shaped in social interactions.
+Thus, it is critical to further examine \emph{perceived empathy} in a collaborative, dynamic dialogue setting.